brianhip/kensats/README.md

 You need to have a backend server built using GraphQL Apollo Server.
 Go to the [GraphQL](https://www.apollographql.com/docs/) to learn more about using GraphQL with Apollo Server.

 Have an account with Kensa.
-Visit ADD LINK and sign up for an account to get full access to the Kensa web app.
+Visit [Kensa](https://kensats.link/) and sign up for an account to get full access to the Kensa web app.

 <a href="https://www.loom.com/share/b56225773efb488d91ba52d632fe8d46">